 Quality and Safety Information for Vascular Access

-Central line infections are associated with increased length of stay, morbidity and mortality and hospital costs.
+Central line infections are associated with increased length of stay, morbidity and mortality as well as increased cost of care.
 The prevention of blood stream infections requires a multi-pronged and multi-team approach to reduce risks during insertion, dressing changes and access of any intravascular device.
 Click here for our insertion and maintenance bundles and for a copy of the Central Venous and Arterial Line Insertion Checklist and Procedure Record.

 In addition to strict adherence to aseptic technique and sterile field during arterial and central venous line insertion, adequate prep and "no-touch technique after prepping" is also required for peripheral IVs, venipunctures and when accessing any intravascular device (e.g., during line flushing, medication administration or continuous infusion of IV therapy).
 When a patient has a central line in place, any vascular site can become the portal of entry for an organism that will seed on an indwelling device.